How to Get Rid of Fleas in a Car?

 How to treat a car for fleas if I don’t own pets?

-3. Wash any removable items: If your car has removable floor mats or seat covers, wash them in hot water with detergent to kill fleas and their eggs.
+Wash removable items | Wash floor mats and seat covers in hot water with detergent. | Ensure the water is hot enough to kill fleas and their eggs. |

 What are the specific signs of fleas in cars without pets?